 How can I get unlimited calls to China?

 Often telcos will provide unlimited calls on prepaid or postpaid plans to only a select number of countries.
 Because China is one of the most popular destinations for international calls, it’s almost always included as a unlimited calling option.
 However, one thing to double-check is if these calls are to Chinese landlines, Chinese mobiles, or to both.

 Australian telcos offering unlimited international calls to China include:

 Most of these providers will include the unlimited call value on select plans, usually on the more expensive options.
 One thing to note is that both Telstra and TeleChoice don’t feature unlimited international calls as a standard plan inclusion: instead, unlimited calls to China can be added to your plan for an additional monthly cost.
 This means that if you only really need unlimited international calls to China – rather than a large monthly data allowance – you could easily opt for the cheapest Telstra or TeleChoice plan, and add on the telco’s respective international call pack.

 Postpaid plans with unlimited calls to China

 Here is a selection of postpaid plans with unlimited calls to China.
 This table may include products from referral partners.

 It’s worth noting that Belong has unlimited international calls to 33 countries as an add-on feature.
-While Belong’s $40 Large postpaid plan includes unlimited international calls as part of the plan, you can select the $10 Small plan or $25 Regular plan and add unlimited international calls and text for an additional $5 per month on all Belong mobile plans.
-This means that with the Belong Small plan and international call add-on at $15 per month in total, it’s the cheapest way to get unlimited international calls – however you’ll only get 1GB of data on this plan.
+While Belong’s $40 Large postpaid plan includes unlimited international calls as part of the plan, you can select the $25 Regular plan and add unlimited international calls and text for an additional $5 per month on all Belong mobile plans.
+This means that with the Belong Regular plan and international call add-on at $25 per month in total, it’s a cheap way to get unlimited international calls and 10GB of data.

 Prepaid plans with unlimited calls to China